thehappycheese/pied-piper/readme.md

 sudo apt-get install git
 ```

-5. clone this respository, and change your terminal's current working directory into the repo:
+5. clone this repository, and change your terminal's current working directory
+   into the repo:

 ```bash
 git clone https://github.com/thehappycheese/pied-piper